matrix-org/synapse/docs/modules/third_party_rules_callbacks.md

 ) -> bool:
 ```

-Called when a user requests the shutdown of a room.
+Called when an admin user requests the shutdown of a room.
 The module must return a
 boolean indicating whether the shutdown can go through.
 If the callback returns `False`,
 the shutdown will not proceed and the caller will see a `M_FOBIDDEN` error.